H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 **Typical practices**

 - Iterating between fieldwork, modeling, mapping, and design so that each strand can challenge and refine the others.
-- Making explicit the metaphors, assumptions, and power relations baked into models and infrastructures.
+- Making explicit the metaphors, assumptions, and power relations baked into models and infrastructures, including which industrial systems they risk imitating.
 - Building reflexive practices into projects (journals, debriefs, audits, spiritual or ethical discernment) so that the work itself becomes an object of geographic scrutiny.
+- Periodically asking where the discipline’s own instruments are acting like new centers of extraction or authority, and what must change when that happens.

 **Interpretation**

 Results are only considered robust when they “make sense” across layers: when the math, the maps, the narratives, the institutional arrangements, and the testimonies of those most affected all cohere enough to support action.
-Where they conflict, polymathmatic geography treats that conflict as a clue about hidden structures or neglected voices, not as noise to be averaged away.
+Where they conflict, polymathmatic geography treats that conflict as a clue about hidden structures or neglected voices, not as noise to be averaged away, and is willing to revise or abandon models and tools rather than force a premature harmony.

 ---